Hand in hand we journey together with Jesus by our side

 How will the curriculum be matched to my child’s/young person’s needs?

 Throughout the child’s schooling assessments are completed regularly which provide a baseline and highlight gaps in the pupils learning.
-All pupils have individual targets that are reviewed half termly.
-In order for them to achieve their targets pupils may receive a differentiated curriculum, group support and in some cases additional or individual interventions.
+All pupils have targets that are reviewed half termly.
+In order for them to achieve their targets pupils receive a differentiated curriculum, group support and in some cases additional or individual interventions.